 Invented in 1967 by Lou Ottens and then introduced at the Funkausstellung radio exhibition in Berlin, compact cassettes would dominate the pre-recorded music market from 1983, outselling records until 1991.
 The CD then replaced its predecessor.

 But a quick search on eBay shows the cassette is very much alive and sounding more collectible than ever, with a top selling one like this Rage Against the Machine Tape being sold for over £2,000.
 Or what about this Eminem Slim Shady EP Cassette Tape, being sold for £499?
 ACDC fan?
 This signed tape of an early release is worth £468 – the list goes on.

 Like the vinyl and video tape, people saw the rise of CD as a moment to get-rid of any tapes they had collected, but many still have hordes locked away in the attic somewhere.
 Vinyl’s recent rise to absolute popularity has been heralded as the saving of the music industry as the physical purchase of records has propped up a few record labels.
 Could tape do the same?

 Now it would seem that the time to assess your dusty collection of tapes has come, especially if they are in mint condition.
 We have seen original 1970’s Hot Wheels and Barbies in their original packaging as well as Star Wars figures go for thousands of pounds merely because they survived everyday use.
 Tapes are no different.

 What are your thoughts?
 Comment below and remember – ParcelHero ships to 220 countries worldwide.
-Book today and receive £50 free shipping cover and expert customer assistance throughout the booking and delivery process.
+Book today and receive £50 free shipping cover (except on Hermes shipments) and expert customer assistance throughout the booking and delivery process.